 Now, I buy miniature Milky Way bars to give out at Halloween.
 We don't get many kids where I live, so I put the 'extras' (that would be all of them) in the freezer.
 How to use them up?
 In Brownies, of course.
 And, these two recipes for Milky Way Brownies are great!
-One's for the family, and the other's for a crowd!
+One's for home, and the other's for a crowd!

 1. EASY MILKY WAY BROWNIES!